ditrit/specimen/js/README.md

 _Yaml-based data-driven testing_

-Specimen is a yaml data format for data-driven testing.
-This enforces separation between _feature being tested_ the _data_ used for testing.
+Specimen is a data-driven testing library as well as a yaml data format.
+It enforces separation between the _feature being tested_ and the _data_ used for testing.

-Please find the documentation in the [main README file](..).
+Please find the documentation in the [main README file](https://github.com/ditrit/specimen).